PreTeXtBook/pretext-cli/README.md

 _Note: previously this was achieved with a `pretext-href` attribute - this is now deprecated and will be removed in a future release._

 ---
+## Using this package as a library/API

+We have started documenting how you can use this CLI programmatically in [docs/api.md](docs/api.md).

+---

 ## Development